You have been given a due date, and this is your first time as an expectant Father. So how do you prepare for the final weeks of pregnancy?

 I am sure you already know this!
-Having said that, it is worth checking for planned road closures in that area.
+It is worth checking for planned road closures in that area.

-Have a few routes planned, and get used to a few of the shortcuts, just in case you need to use them.
+Have a few routes planned, and get used to a few shortcuts, just if you need to use them.

-A few trial runs after 35 weeks is a great idea too!
-You might be very familiar with the route, but it is worth passing by the hospital a few times, just to make sure there are no new signs up, indicating planned road closures.
+A few practice runs after 35 weeks is a great idea!
+You might be very familiar with the route, but it is worth passing by the hospital a few times to ensure no new signs indicate planned road closures.

 3. Get The Hospital Bags Ready

-Make sure you have your partner’s bag ready, and you have your own hospital survival kit ready.
+Make sure you have your partner’s bag ready and your hospital survival kit ready.